-As we came into Memorial Day weekend, I had a few things drawing my attention to the real topic of consideration this weekend.
+Memorial Day, Veterans Day and other times of year draw our attention to the topic of the men and women who have served in the military.
+I had a few things drawing my attention to the real topic of consideration this weekend.
 Not sure that I can say a short conversation with my cousin Ross who’s currently stationed in Iraq and looking forward to his trip home for a couple of weeks here soon.
 And it was just a few weeks ago that I had a chance to visit with Charlie, a relative by choice, who recently returned from another tour of duty in Afghanistan.

-Waking up late on Monday was a nice change of pace.
+Waking up late on Monday of a Memorial Day Weekend can be a nice change of pace.
 Flipping through the TV schedule, I saw a “Band of Brothers” marathon was on and haven’t moved much since flipping that on.
 The show gripped me intensely when it first aired and it still does.
 If you don’t know it, rent the DVD box set.
 The personal stories on the front of this and “The Pacific” totally grab me.
 It’s the personal stories that resonate and stick with me.

 Not being able to hear his stories has made me more keenly aware of the gift of hearing first-person accounts of history.
 It seems that pairs really well with agriculture and in late February I took a short break during a trade show when I met back up with a farmer from South Alabama I had met several weeks earlier at the Beltwide and saw again at the American Farm Bureau meeting.
 His name is Mr. Ingram… Tom Ingram and he’s from LA (lower Alabama).
 Farms some cotton and peanuts and was willing to take time to talk history with me.